kevin-dougherty/igra-radiosonde-monitor/README.md

 ### Why DuckDB?

 DuckDB is an in-process analytical database — no server required, extremely fast for aggregation queries over millions of rows.
-The soundings table has ~17M rows (one per pressure level per sounding).
-All dashboard queries run in milliseconds.
+In `launches` mode (the dashboard's default) the `soundings` table holds one row per sounding; switching to `full` mode scales that up to ~17M rows, one per pressure level per sounding, with dashboard queries still running in milliseconds.

 ### Why Dash over Streamlit?